damnlie/hypernode.github.io/_posts/2014-07-04-installing-magento-on-hypernode.md

    CREATE DATABASE DATABASENAME
   ```

 After this you exit mysql by using "exit;" .
-Write down your databasename or add it to the .my.cnf file.
+Write down your database name or add it to the .my.cnf file.
 Just make sure you can use it later.

 ## Installing Magento with n98-magerun